bitrise-io/devcenter/_articles/en/troubleshooting/frequent-android-issues.md

 error, as printed in the log:

     Before building your project, you need to accept the license agreements and complete the installation of the missing components using the Android Studio SDK Manager.
-      Alternatively, to learn how to transfer the license agreements from one workstation to another, go to http://d.android.com/r/studio-ui/export-licenses.html

-You can find more info at the link printed in the log ([http://d.android.com/r/studio-ui/export-licenses.html](http://d.android.com/r/studio-ui/export-licenses.html)), but in short this can be done by:
+You can find more info at [Android documentation](https://developer.android.com/studio/intro/update.html#download-with-gradle), but in short this can be done by:

 **Locate the licenses on your Mac/PC**: